AshrithSagar/CP212-DoCPS-2024/Labs/Exercise-2/README.md

     This function prints the least significant byte of integer c as ASCII character.

-    Returns the character printed or EOF on error.
+    Returns the character printed or `EOF` on error.

 - `int myputs(const char *s);`

     This function prints the string.

-    Returns the number of characters printed or EOF on error.
+    Returns the number of characters printed or `EOF` on error.

 - `int myputd(int d);`

     This function prints a signed number in decimal format.

-    Returns the number of characters or EOF on error.
+    Returns the number of characters or `EOF` on error.

 - `int myputx(int d);`

     This function prints an unsigned number in hexadecimal format.
     (For negative numbers, print 2’s complement.
-For example, -1 should be printed as 0xFFFFFFFF.)
+For example, -1 should be printed as `0xFFFFFFFF`.)

-    Returns the number of characters or EOF on error.
+    Returns the number of characters or `EOF` on error.

 - `int myputf(float f);`

     This function prints a float up to two decimal points.

-    Returns the number of characters printed or EOF on error.
+    Returns the number of characters printed or `EOF` on error.

 ## Implementation